-10. How can an issuer pre-file a prospectus and what are the applicable fees?
+9. How can an issuer pre-file a prospectus and what are the applicable fees?

-The current filing process and fees payable for the confidential pre-file system for all principal regulators that are specified jurisdictions under NI 11-202 are as follows:
+Issuers must submit the pre-filed prospectus and all supporting documents through SEDAR+.
+The current fees payable for the confidential pre-file system for all principal regulators that are specified jurisdictions under NP 11-202 are as follows: